 Number of deaths: 110,000

-Ashgabat and some nearby buildings were badly damaged in Ashgabat in Soviet Turkmenistan.
-But the destruction was not limited to Ashgabat, damages and casualties were also reported in Darreh Gaz, which was located in Iran.
+Ashgabat and some nearby buildings were badly damaged in Soviet Turkmenistan.
+The destruction was not limited to Ashgabat, as damages and casualties were also reported in Darreh Gaz, located in Iran.
 Rated among the deadliest earthquakes, the quake destroyed buildings and derailed trains.

 When: July 27, 1976